A seven-step framework for applied geophysics

 ../../_images/seven_steps.jpg

-All tasks in the seven-step process are inter-related, so the distinction between the steps can become blurred.
-For example, the geoscience problem will determine an appropriate interpretation procedure, which in turn will place constraints upon the survey design and choice of processing steps.
+All tasks in the seven-step process are interrelated, so the distinction between the steps can become blurred.
+For example, the geoscience problem will determine an appropriate interpretation procedure, which will constraints the survey design and the choice of processing steps.
 Also, data processing, interpretation and synthesis are often tightly related.
-However, it is useful to think in terms of these seven steps because they form a framework, which can be employed for any application of geophysical work to applied geoscience problems.
+However, it is useful to think in terms of these seven steps because they form a framework which can be employed for any application of geophysical work to applied geoscience problems.

 Summary for the seven-step framework